BraedonWooding/BraedonWooding/README.md

 ### Hi there 👋 🤗

-- 💼  I'm currently working at [Resonate Solutions](https://resonatesolutions.com.au/)
+- 💼  I'm currently working at [Displayr](https://www.displayr.com/) as a Senior Engineer was previously at [Resonate Solutions](https://resonatesolutions.com.au/)
 - 🔭  I’m currently interested in Compilers and Databases
 - 😄  Pronouns: he/him or they/them